Yandex Cloud

 Why does my cluster have N nodes and is not scaling down?Why does my cluster have N nodes and is not scaling down?

 Autoscaling does not stop nodes with pods that cannot be evicted.
-The scaling barriers include:
+The following prevents scaling:

 • Pods in the kube-system namespace:

-• Those not created under the DaemonSet controller.
+• Those not managed by a DaemonSet controller.

-• Those without PodDisruptionBudget installed or those whose eviction is limited with PodDisruptionBudget.
+• Those without a PodDisruptionBudget or those with a PodDisruptionBudget restricting their eviction.

-• Pods that were not created under a replication controller (ReplicaSet, Deployment, or StatefulSet).
+• Pods not managed by a replication controller, such as ReplicaSet, Deployment, or StatefulSet.

 • Pods with local-storage.

-• Pods that cannot be evicted anywhere due to limitations.
-For example, due to lack of resources or lack of nodes matching the affinity or anti-affinity selectors.
+• Pods that cannot be scheduled anywhere due to restrictions, e.g., due to insufficient resources or lack of nodes matching the affinity or anti-affinity selectors.

 Note